Redmi Note 7 Pro Gets MIUI 10 Update With Optimisations in India

-Xiaomi has also released MIUI 10 Global Stable ROM V10.2.6.0.PFHINXM for Redmi Note 7 Pro users in India.
-The changelog reveals little, and claims that the update brings optimization to improve system stability.
+Xiaomi has released MIUI 10 Global Stable ROM V10.2.6.0.PFHINXM for Redmi Note 7 Pro users in India.
+The changelog reveals little, and claims that the update brings optimisation to improve system stability.
+The update will automatically reach the Redmi Note 7 Pro owners.
 Separately, Xiaomi has also started rolling out MIUI 10 Global Beta ROM 9.3.21 for a slew of devices.
 The new update brings along many fixes regarding notifications, notch settings, and screen recording.
 The update is rolling out for more than 10 Xiaomi and Redmi phones including the Redmi Note 6 Pro, Redmi 3S, and Mi 5s.

 As mentioned, Xiaomi has started rolling out Android Pie-based MIUI 10 Global Stable ROM V10.2.6.0.PFHINXM for Redmi Note 7 Pro users in India.
 Xiaomi has provided a Recovery ROM that is 1.7GB in size and a Fastboot ROM that is in 2.2GB size.
 Users are recommended to back up their data before flashing the latest software version.
 You can take a look at our previous coverage to learn about how to flash MIUI 10 on your Xiaomi device.
 Do back up your smartphone, as the manual flashing process wipes out data.